Benedictteo05/OSA_notes/Market Research & Technology Trends/L2 - Market Research.md

 - One-on-one sessions, iterative testing on continuous basis.
 - Testing in increments, test with 5 people, fix and test again.
 - Use scenarios as tasks.
-- Moderated testing session allows for conversation, asking follow-up q
+- Moderated testing session allows for conversation, asking follow-up questions and probe into anything that seems interesting or unexpected.
+- Decide to conduct session in-person or remotely.
+	- Seeing environment, facial expressions and body language.
+	- Faster, cheaper, easier to schedule, can test in a wider geography.

+###  Quantitative Research